LLNL/Surfactant/docs/windows_installer_tutorial/AutomatedInstallerWorkflowSetup.md

 and wait.
 The VM should startup, execute the installer, then close.
 In the same directory you should see a directory called "C" which contains the full paths of the installed files.
 Two txt files are created.
 One that lists the extracted files, and one that lists files that were detected but could not be extracted (most likely temp files).
 The script tries to clean up the shared folder, but you should manually make sure that the folder is empty before testing the script on another installer.

 ### Options

 `-path [Installer path]` (Mandatory): The path of the installer (such as `-path ./ICsetup.exe`) that the VM should step through.

 `-license [key]` (Optional): If the installer has a license key, enter it here (such as `-license 1234`)

 `-debug [on|off]` (Optional): Manually step through the installer and don't delete unfiltered minifilter.exe output

 `-machine [VM name]` (Optional): Specify the name of the VM to start.

+### Configuration
-You can set the default machine name in `execinstaller.py` at line 13.
+To set a default machine name, edit `execinstaller.py` at line 13.

+To set the name of the snapshot that you'd like the VM to restore to, edit `execinstaller.py` at line 27.

+To set the name of the shared folder that will be created, edit `execinstaller.py` at line 18.

+Lines 20 - 26 in `execinstaller.py` contain string constants that mostly consist of file names that will be created and deleted throughout runtime.
+The `EXTRACTED` and `NOT_EXTRACTED` constants denote the output files. the other constants are the names of other files which are created and deleted throughout runtime.
+If you want to edit the names of these other files, make sure they remain consistent with lines 24 - 26 in `setupstepper.py`.

 ## Potential Issues
 ### Note on filtering